 Humpback whales have returned to historic population numbers, even in oceans that face problems from pollution and noise, because they rely on social networks between whales to learn new ways of surviving and thriving.
 Mother trees in forests actively spread their energy to other trees and plants when they are dying.
 Realizing that we are part of this living, changing, learning planet is a very hopeful idea.

 Kim uses the diorama – 3d model- which she made with wooden sticks.
-Then canvas is stretched to provide the base for the artwork.
+The canvas is stretched to provide the base for the artwork.
 Kim then draws the characters and hangs them in the diorama with strings.
 That done, pictures are taken for the book.
 A variety of mixed media is used to create the artwork.
 It includes clay, twine, felt, beads and paper.
-She explains how creating art is akin to problem solving.
+She explains how creating art is akin to problem-solving.

 I think creating art itself is a form of creative problem solving.
 I always wonder how I’m going to craft a scene.
 I ask myself: is everything going to be inked and painted?
 How can I capture a humpback whale’s texture with paint?
 Are there ways to illustrate bubbles other than just cutting paper into circles?
 I believe the entire process of creating art requires creative problem solving.
 I also think that it’s important for young people to dream up innovative solutions and think outside the box.
 Sometimes this kind of thinking can help others, or inspire those around us to be creative and imaginative.

-The focus of the book is to point children to multiple ways of understanding and resolving problems.
+The focus of the book Wild Ideas: Let Nature Inspire Your Thinking is to point children to multiple ways of understanding and resolving problems.
 There are too many sources of inspiration to be found in Nature only if we stop to observe and understand.

 Watch an otter use his problem-solving skills for a delicious result